2022 Theme

 This particular challenge is aimed at students aged 14-19.

+The WRO Future Engineers class is a self-driving car competition.
 Participants will design a car model, equip it with electromechanical components and program it so that it can drive autonomously around a track avoiding obstacles.

 Robo Sports category